joesb/helios360/content/handbook/why/you-need-a-cdo.md

 Importantly, the delivery principal should build themselves out of the systems and processes they design.

 [Jake Goldman](https://www.linkedin.com/in/jacobgoldman/){target=_blank rel="noreferrer nofollow noopener"}, president and founder of [10up](https://10up.com/){target=_blank rel="noreferrer noopener"}/[Fueled](https://fueled.com/){target=_blank rel="noreferrer noopener"}, talks about the importance of thinking about delivery processes as a product of the business itself.
+They should be:

-They should be understood by everyone on the team, easy to explain to customers, replicable by those in the delivery team who need to use them.
-Moreover, if a customer or project needs to switch delivery personnel for whatever reason, it should not feel like a totally different experience.
+- understood by everyone on the team,
+- easy to explain to customers,
+- replicable by those in the delivery team who need to use them.

+Moreover, if a customer or project needs to switch delivery personnel for whatever reason, he argues, it should not feel like a totally different experience.

 ### Delivery as jazz